 Your doctor’s office also benefits from current innovations that streamline office processes by incorporating software systems that enable telemedicine capabilities.
-This implies that the medical record of a patient is confidential and readily available by doctors and care coordinators.
+This implies that the electronic medical record of a patient is confidential and readily available by doctors and care coordinators.

 Remote care for seniors helps paramedics to continuously monitor the key life parameters of a patient and to communicate with a general practitioner, physiotherapist, dietitian, psychologist, or other medical professionals about their state of health and well-being in their later years.